Jess VanderWier

 Reason 1: Your Child Has a One-Track Mind

-It’s especially hard for toddlers and preschoolers to confidently handle separation because their brains get stuck on one thought at a time.
+Toddlers and preschoolers can find it especially difficult to confidently handle separation because their brains get stuck; younger kids have a one-track mind.
 They can’t hold the thought: “My mom is leaving me to fall asleep in my bed,” AND hold the thought, “I’m safe.
 I can fall asleep in my bed.
 My mom is still caring for me even when she isn’t here.”

 Reason 2: Your Child is Wired for Closeness With You

-If you notice any of these behaviours at bedtime, it could mean separation is your struggle.
+If you notice any of these behaviours at bedtime, it can be a sign that your child is struggling to cope with separation at night time.

 Reason 3: Your Child Feels Things Deeply

 You might notice how some kids handle separation with ease.
 Easygoing kids often go to bed without a fight, jump into a crowd of new kids at the park without looking back, and confidently explore their environment independently.
-In contrast, other kids are more anxious when they have to be apart from their caregivers.
-They might cling to a parent’s leg or melt down when you leave the room.
-Some kids feel more deeply impacted by separation.
+Because these kids are more mild-tempered, they can typically learn to regulate their emotions and learn how to cope with the anxiety of separation more quickly than sensitive kids.

 A Bedtime Separation Solution: Building a Connection Bridge